-Coach Roderica Johnson enters her first season at SWCID as the Women’s Volleyball and Basketball Coach, and is working to help make both teams a success.
+Coach Roderica Johnson enters her second season at SWCID as the Athletic Director and Head Women’s Volleyball and Basketball Coach, and is working to help make both teams a success.
 This is Coach Johnson’s first official Coaching Job straight out of college.
-Coach Johnson has recently graduated from Southwestern University in Georgetown, TX with a Bachelor’s of Science degree in Education with a minor in Exercise Sport Studies.
+Coach Johnson graduated in May 2014 from Southwestern University in Georgetown, TX with a Bachelor’s of Science degree in Education with a minor in Exercise Sport Studies.

 She has served as an Assistant Coach for an AAU team in Fort Worth, Texas by the name of Ruff Ryders during the summer of 2013.
 During her student teaching at Eastview High School in Georgetown, Texas in 2013-2014 she also helped to student coach the freshman/junior varsity volleyball girls and the freshman/junior varsity/varsity basketball girls.
 She also helped out with basketball camps at Southwestern University in her years of attendance.

 She is a native of Fort Worth and a product of Paul Laurence Dunbar High School where she played as a forward for the basketball team under Coach Ebony Shaw and a middle blocker for the volleyball team under Coach Stephanie Smith.
 Coach Johnson was also a 3 year player for the Southwestern Women’s Basketball Team under Coach Kerri Brinkoeter.
 Her senior year she was the Student Coach for the Southwestern Pirates while also juggling student teaching and 2 jobs as proctor of the recreational facility and an Intramural Supervisor at Southwestern University.